Addressing Talent Relocation Challenges in the U.S. Financial Services Industry

 About NEI Global Relocation

 NEI is a certified Women’s Business Enterprise headquartered in the U.S. with in-region offices and teams in Switzerland and Singapore.
-As a full service, global relocation and assignment management company that partners with clients across the globe to provide consultative guidance and solutions.
+We are a full service, global relocation and assignment management company that partners with clients across the globe to provide consultative guidance and solutions.
 NEI has over 200 clients including many Fortune 500 and Fortune 1000 corporations and we support client Tier 1 and Tier 2 supplier diversity goals each year.
 For more information and other articles, see www.neirelo.com.

 The above article is provided for informational purposes only.
 Please consult your tax, legal, or accounting advisors before making any decisions or transactions.